 - Do you get headaches and migraine attacks that start in the morning?

-‘Yes’ answers to the above bullet points and you are likely in rebound.
+‘Yes’ answers to the above bullet points and you may be in rebound.
 And it is complicated by the high use of medications.
 Check out our Quick References for some lists that can help.

 It’s important to understand that rebound is not your fault.
 When we have the pain and symptoms of migraine, we naturally want relief.
 Some structures help to keep us out of rebound.
 For example, limited number of prescribed pills from our doctors or limits imposed by insurance companies.
 But, there is no limit on access to OTC meds.
 And some of us need OTCs and prescribed pain-relievers to treat other medical conditions.